And1dno/invest_club/README.md

-# Developers: Ildar Salakhutdinov, Presnyakov Andrey, Maxim, and Davud Davudov
+# Developers: Ildar Salakhutdinov, Presnyakov Andrey,Kozlov Maxim, and Davud Davudov
+#PI22-1V

 ## Description
 This project is developed by a team of second-year computer science students.
 The team consists of talented developers Ildar Salakhutdinov, Presnyakov Andrey, Maxim, and Davud Davudov.
 They have successfully created a file manager application and are currently working on building an echo server.